 5. Skechers Women’s Shape Ups 2.0 Comfort Stride Fashion Sneaker

 Getting a good shoe for hallux rigidus can be quite stressful at times.
 You keep trying out different shoes just to get the ideal shoe to run in comfort.
 The Skechers Ups 2.0 is here to give you the soft feeling of extreme comfort you’ve been longing for.

 This footwear is designed with a rock bottom sole and memory foam insole which absorbs shock.
 Coupled with a smooth trubuck leather and ripstop mesh fabric upper in a lace-up athletic casual.
 The firm polyurethane frame provides strong support to the foot, giving it great stability.

-It is an obvious fact that this shoes are one of the Best Athletic Shoes for Hallux Rigidus any runner would possibly desire.
-The Skechers 2.0 helps runners suffering from arthritis in the toe with its exclusive design of the toe, side and heel overlays, ensuring firm support and stability.
+It is an obvious fact that these shoes are one of the Best Athletic Shoes for Hallux Rigidus any runner would possibly desire.
+The Skechers 2.0 helps runners suffering from arthritis in the toe with its exclusive design of the toe, side, and heel overlays, ensuring firm support and stability.
 The running shoe can carry you over short bust and long distances too.

 - Great stability and a firm foothold

 - Air-cooled cushion comfort

 - Absorbs shock